 HTTPS monitoring includes an optional SSL checker that validates Secure Socket Layer Certificates.
 Receive alerts when SSL problems occur or when expiration dates approach.

 When a browser visits a website whose web address starts with https, communication with the site is encrypted to help ensure privacy.
 Before starting the encrypted communication, the website will present the browser with a certificate to identify itself.

-Verify the chain of trust doesn’t contain a revoked certificate.
 An SSL certificate can become invalid and be revoked prior to the expiration validity period.
 An SSL test verifies whether or not the revocation state has changed.
 Revocation can occur due to a change of name, change of association between a subject and CA, and compromise or suspected compromise of the corresponding private key.
 Under these types of circumstances, the issuing CA may revoke the certificate.